StarEngine/engine/README.md

 This project is the successor of an engine made as a University project.
 The main developers and maintainers of the StarEngine are Cedric Van de Walle, Glen De Cauwsemaecker and Pieter Vantorre.

-We would love to hear your feedback and suggestions, which you can post as an issue, next to the bug report.
-Please read our contribution guide in case you would like to help in the development or file bugs.
+We would love to hear your feedback and suggestions, which you can post as an issue, next to the bug reports.
+Please read [our contribution guide](https://github.com/StarEngine/engine/wiki/contributor-guide) in case you would like to help in the development or file bugs.

 ## Continuous Integration status